Copyright © 2012-2015 Onelfri Villar Photography

 Photography Groups and Forums

 There are no words I can use to stress the importance of being part of the photography communities in today’s social web.
 Not just any or all of the communities, the ones that matter to you as a creative.
 What is your niche?
 For example, I enjoy architectural photography so I look for the top groups on the Internet that are about this specific niche.
+Another group of friends are Temecula wedding photographers.
+It is great to find your group.

 The resources are really endless, the more people on social networks the more groups/pages there will be.
 Think about it.
 Each and every person can create multiple groups on multiple social media platforms.
 So, it’s easy to get overwhelmed but my advice is start with Google Plus.
 Why Google +?
 Well, guess who owns most of the Internet’s searches today?
 Google.
 If you owned more than 70% of anything wouldn’t you leverage that to your advantage and exercise your ownership?
 Well Google has done precisely that.
 In fact it is more likely for someone searching for your name to find your Google + profile before your website!
 Add that to your keyword strategy and you’ll leverage Google’s algorithm behavior (more on that here).